BlaxWalker/PHPing/README.md

 * Create a scheduled task to run "PHPing.bat" file every minute on your environment via Task Scheduler
 * Modify your database connection parameters on "/php/dbconfig.php" file
 * Check the PHPing and php folder path in "PHPing.bat" file and make sure the path is same as your environment
-* Add this 2 line on your "php.ini" file (the configuration file for PHP) to enable command prompt run from inside of PHP file
+* Add this 2 line in your "php.ini" file (the configuration file for PHP) to enable command prompt run from inside of PHP file

   [PHP_COM_DOTNET]